rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ---
 title: "Security"
 linkTitle: "Security"
-"description": "How to secure your rqlite deployment"
+description: "How to secure your rqlite deployment"
 weight: 20
 ---
-rqlite can be secured in various way, and with different levels of control.
+rqlite can be secured in various ways, and with different levels of control.

 ## SQLite security
 SQLite has some [documentation on security](https://www.sqlite.org/security.html), which is worth reviewing.
 Much of it can be applied to rqlite, though implementing some of the practices would need you to [recompile rqlite](/docs/install-rqlite/building-from-source/).